Chart Color Schemes

 An assessment of population growth drivers in Seaham - Woodville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Seaham-Woodville's population is 5,879 as of Aug 2025.
-This reflects an increase from 5,693 in the 2021 Census, a rise of 186 people (3.3%).
-The change was inferred from ABS' estimated resident population of 5,852 in June 2024 and validated new addresses since then.
-The population density is 23 persons per square kilometer.
-Seaham-Woodville's growth rate of 3.3% is close to the non-metro area's 4.8%.
-Natural growth contributed approximately 49.5% of overall gains recently, with other factors like interstate and overseas migration also positive.
+Seaham-Woodville's population, as of Aug 2025, is around 5,879.
+This figure reflects an increase of 186 people since the 2021 Census, which reported a population of 5,693.
+The change is inferred from ABS estimates: 5,852 in June 2024 and 11 validated new addresses since the Census date.
+This results in a density ratio of 23 persons per square kilometer.
+Seaham-Woodville's growth rate of 3.3% since the census is within 1.5 percentage points of the non-metro area (4.8%).
+Population growth was primarily driven by natural growth, contributing approximately 49.5% of overall gains.

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a base year of 2022.
-For uncovered areas, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future demographic trends suggest a population increase below Australia's regional median, expecting an expansion of 583 persons by 2041, reflecting a total increase of 9.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends, the area is expected to expand by 583 persons to 2041, reflecting an increase of 9.3% over the 17-year period.

 Frequently Asked Questions - Population